-Inveraray is inextricably linked with the long history of the Dukes of Argyll and the Clan Campbell.
+Inveraray is inextricably linked to the long history of the Dukes of Argyll and the Clan Campbell.

 Today with that link, still strong and active, Inveraray, located on the edge of Loch Fyne, is a popular tourist destination with its 19th century jail, now a living museum and its Bell Tower with the second heaviest ring of ten in the world.